byeKhoXx/COVID-20-Ransomware/README.md

 For the infection part we decided to use *New section* technique.
 This consits in adding a new section to a *.exe* file.

 For this, we have the following files:
-- infectPE.cpp
+- InfectPE.cpp
 - PE.cpp
 - PE.h
-- processCreator.cpp
+- payload_downloader.cpp -> code that after will become the shellcode that will be injected in a legitimate exe file
-- shellcodeExecuter.cpp
+- AtomSetup.exe -> The Atom installer infected

 ### Compilation